markstock/multistep/README.md

 This means that we can speed up the calculation - in theory - by a factor of 1 million, just by using a smarter method for time stepping.

-Another important node is that in the program and the above plots, the multi*stage* (Runge-Kutta) methods take 2x, 3x, and 4x longer time steps than the multi*step* methods.
+Another important note is that in the program and the above plots, the multi*stage* (Runge-Kutta) methods take 2x, 3x, and 4x longer time steps than the multi*step* methods.
 This is so that we can compare the error to the computational effort, as the Runge-Kutta methods perform more derivative evaluations per time *step*.